decompals/slinky/docs/file_format/segments.md

 The sections from this list will be emitted for each file in the specified order.

+A `null` value can be used to signal that no allocatable sections should be emitted for this segment.
+Setting to `null` will avoid emitting linker symbols for allocatable sections too.

 This allows to override the global settings in case a specific segment has an order different than the global one.
 See [settings.md#alloc_sections](settings.md#alloc_sections) for more info.